smiley8D/screeps/doc/notes.md

     - Figure out how to make decisions based on this, is it worth it to get extra energy?
     - When does the downgrade happen?
 If a source is partially exploited, will it downgrade before reset?
 - Calculate parking spots in survey, also apply to controller (currently hard-coded to 1)
+- Task metrics/track info in memory
+    - solve double-printing issue for visuals
+    - can be used to determine task assignments, constants, etc.
+- Set defense % to % of free room energy?
+- Do combat first, devote CPU to it
+- Military commands done via flags, flag name references an "army" or force composition which is designed elsewhere

 ## Scouting notes
 - CPU when searching ~30 range from 1 spawn: ~1, total usage ~10%